w1zny/Scheduler/README.md

 ### Create a random schedule with given conditions with ease

-Create your own data.py file for your own circumstances .
+Create your own data.py file in the same folder with other .py files for your personal circumstances.
 In this file you should import methods.

 ```
 from methods import timeToInt